 Jellyfish – Santa Marta

-Sometimes they’re relatively simple, like this jellyfish in Santa Marta.
+Sometimes they’re relatively simple, like this jellyfish we found in Santa Marta.
 I love this one because even though it appears quite basic on first glance, the layering of colours and shading creates a lot of depth.

 Much Needed Colour – Medellin